Course 1 – Understanding Autism Spectrum Disorder: A Different Way of Thinking, Learning and Managing Emotions

 √ 5 hours of Accredited Teacher Training to NSW (NESA, MyPL), ACT (TQI), VIC (VIT Maintenance) & QLD, SA, WA, TAS, NT to Australian Teachers Standards.
 Certificate issued at successful conclusion of the course.

-Course 2 Teaching Strategies & Behaviour Support – – start now
+Course 2 Teaching Strategies & Behaviour Support – –

 Course Available Immediate (3 months to complete)*